stevendanna/gloo/docs/content/installation/gateway/kubernetes/custom_resources.md

 weight: 15
 ---

-Gloo uses native constructs in Kubernetes to store data, including ConfigMaps, Secrets, and Custom Resource Definitions (CRDs).
-This document is meant to summarize what CRDs are created by Gloo during installation, and how these CRDs interact with the other Gloo objects to store configuration data in the cluster.
+Gloo uses native constructs in Kubernetes to store data, including ConfigMaps, Secrets, and Custom Resource (CRs).
+This document is meant to summarize what CRs are created by Gloo during installation, and how these CRs interact with the other Gloo objects to store configuration data in the cluster.

 ---